 - Down Edit Your Replies: Do not just hit reply and start typing — that’s called top posting.
 Editing is a skill those you communicate with will appreciate as it lends to reflecting a respect for their time and clarity in your communications.
 Removing parts of the previous e-mail that no longer apply to your response including e-mail headers and signature files removes the clutter.
 By making the effort to reply point by point keeps the conversation on track with fewer misunderstandings.

 - Common Courtesy: Hello, Hi, Good Day, Thank You, Sincerely, Best Regards.
 All those intros and sign offs that are a staple of professional business communications should also be used in your business e-mail communications.
+Not doing so could have your messages be misinterpreted as demanding or terse.
 Always include a salutation and sign off that includes your name with every e-mail.
 Here again – think business letterhead.

 Courtesy also includes that you make the effort to communicate as an educated adult.
 Type in full sentences with proper sentence structure.
 Not all caps; not all small case.
 Proper capitalization and punctuation are a must!
 You are an educated professional and need to communicate as such.
 All caps or all small case smacks of either lack of education, tech/business savvy — or laziness.
 None of which is positive for instilling confidence or encouraging others to want to do business with you.

 - Signature files: Keep your signature files to no more than 5-6 lines to avoid being viewed as egocentric.
 Limit your signature to your name, Website link, company name, and slogan/offer or phone number.
-Include a link to your Web site where the recipient can get all your contact information from A-Z – that is what your site is for.
-Do not forget to include the “http://” when including your Web site address within e-mails and your signature file to ensure the URL is recognized as a clickable URL regardless of the user’s software or platform.
+Include a link to your Website where the recipient can get all your contact information from A-Z – that is what your site is for.
+Do not forget to include the “https://” when including your Website address within e-mails and your signature file to ensure the URL is recognized as a clickable URL regardless of the user’s software or platform.

 - Respond Promptly: You should do your best to respond to your business communications as quickly as possible.
 This is a customer service issue that should not be underestimated.
 By not responding promptly you seem unorganized, uncaring or worse yet, risk being outperformed by your competitors who understand the importance of appearing efficient and on the ball.